raaudain/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+    Methods have a "receiver" and functions don't.
+For example: in ramon.indexOf(), ramon is the receiver.
+For functions, like ramon(isGreat), there's now receiver.

 3. What is closure?

+    An inner function that has access to the outer functions' scope.

 4. Describe the four rules of the 'this' keyword.

     1. Window/Global Object Binding: Whenever a function is contain in the globel scope, the value of "this" is equeal to the window object.

-    2. Implicit Binding: Whenever a function is called, the object to the left of the dot(.) is what "this" is referring to.
+    2. Implicit Binding: Whenever a function is called, the object to the left of the dot is what "this" is referring to.

     3. New Binding: Whenever a constructor function is used, the "this" keyword is referring to the specific instance of the object that is created and returned by my constructor function.